michaelchee2004/ParametricProgramming/README.md

 ## Introduction
 This package is made to solve simple Multi-Parametric LP and QP problems (mp-LP, mp-QP).
 [Wikipedia](https://en.wikipedia.org/wiki/Parametric_programming) / [Book](https://www.wiley.com/en-ie/Multi+Parametric+Programming:+Theory,+Algorithms+and+Applications,+Volume+1-p-9783527631216)

-The optimisation problem is in the form: <br/>
+The optimisation problem is in the form.
+Notice the presence of θ that deviates from usual QP formulation: <br/>

 ```
 min 1/2 (x_T)Qx + mx